 The apartment alternative in Lakes Entrance

 If you prefer a home away from home style accommodation then an apartment is the best choice for you.
 There are so many options for singles, families and budget-friendly options as well.
 Check out the map below to find the perfect apartment in Lakes Entrance.

 Nature places to visit near Lakes Entrance

-Lakes Entrance is a blessed town with thick Australian bush and the beach right on its doorstep.
+Lakes Entrance is a blessed town with the thick Australian bush and the beach right on its doorstep.
 With the nature that surrounds it, you are able to go out and see the best that this part of Victoria, Gippsland, has to offer in one place.

 Raymond Island – See Koala’s